Jistebnice: Administrative division

+Etymology

+Jistebnice was originally the name of the Smutná River, which was transferred to the settlement.
+The name was derived from the Czech adjective jistebná (from jistba, in this case in Old Czech meaning "house of the fishpond keeper", referring to the fishponds on the river located near today's settlement).

 Geography

 Jistebnice is located about 13 km northwest of Tábor and 56 km north of České Budějovice.
 It lies in the Vlašim Uplands.
 The highest point is the hill Bušová at 669 m above sea level.
-The Smutná River originates near the Ostrý village and flows through the market town proper.
+The originates near the Ostrý village and then flows through the market town proper.
 The municipal territory is rich in fishponds, supplied by the Smutná and several its tributaries.

 History

 The first written mention of Jistebnice is from 1262, when it was a market village owned by the Rosenberg family.
 In the 15th century, during the Hussite Wars, many citizens left Jistebnice and went to the newly founded Tábor, which was co-founded by the Hussite governor Petr Hromádka from Jistebnice.

 In 1872, the Jistebnice hymn book was founded in Jistebnice.

 Jistebnice became a town for the first time before 1654.
 It lost this status after 1945 and it became a town again on 17 October 2011.